benror4/benr.github.io/projects.md

 permalink: /projects/
 ---

-Here are a few things I'm tinkering with.
-Add or remove sections as you go.
+Here are a few of the things I've worked on in the past, none of them have gone anywhere, but they were all (sorta) fun learning experiences

 ## FreezeScience / FreezePod
 Cold-plunge brand experiments, marketing tests, and hardware notes.